13 Causal inference

 13.2 Mediation

-In order to do inference and tests relations, we need to add to our logical causal model represented by a directed acyclic graph a data generating mechanisms that prescribes how variables how interrelated.
+We need to add to our logical causal model represented by a directed acyclic graph data generating mechanisms that prescribes how variables how interrelated.
 Our ability to establish mediation will depend on the model and a set of assumptions, some of which won’t be verifiable.

 The second component of the sequential ignorability assumption is as follows: given pre-treatment covariates and observed treatment, mediation is independent of potential outcomes, \[\begin{align*} Y_i(x', m) \perp\mkern-10mu\perp M_i(x) \mid X_i =x, \boldsymbol{Z}_i = \boldsymbol{z} \end{align*}\] The set of assumptions from Imai, Keele, and Tingley (2010) and Pearl (2014) are equivalent under randomization of treatment assignment, as we consider thereafter.